 The Federal Safe Drinking Water Act (SDWA) Amendments of 1996 emphasize pollution prevention as an important strategy for the protection of ground and surface water resources.
 This new focus promotes the prevention of drinking water contamination as a cost-effective means to provide reliable, long-term and safe drinking water sources for public water supply (PWS) systems.
 In order to determine the susceptibility of public water supply sources to contamination, the amendments also required that all states establish a Source Water Assessment Program (SWAP).
-Specifically, Section 1453 of the SDWA Amendment requires that states develop and implement a SWAP to:
+Specifically, Section 1453 of the SDWA Amendments require that states develop and implement a SWAP to:

-- Delineate source water assessment areas; - Inventory potential contaminants in these areas; and - Determine the susceptibility of each public water supply to contamination.
+- Delineate source water assessment areas; - 6 Inventory potential contaminants in these areas; and - Determine the susceptibility of each public water supply to contamination.

 In North Carolina, the agency responsible for the SWAP is the Public Water Supply (PWS) Section of the DENR Division of Environmental Health (DEH).
 The PWS Section received approval from the EPA for their SWAP Plan in November 1999.
 The SWAP Plan, entitled North Carolina's Source Water Assessment Program Plan, fully describes the methods and procedures used to delineate and assess the susceptibility of more than 9,000 wells and approximately 207 surface water intakes.
-To review the SWAP Plan, visit the PWS website.
+To review the SWAP Plan, visit the PWS website at http://swap.deh.enr.state.nc.us/swap/.